-Fisher Investments relies on information provided by the Data Provider in the methodology used to measure the environmental characteristics of the Strategy as described above.
-While Fisher Investments uses one of the world's leading ESG data providers, limitations do exist and data constraint is one of the biggest challenges when it comes to providing sustainability related information to end-investors.
-Such limitations may naturally affect Fisher Investments' decisions and how the environmental characteristics promoted by the Strategy are monitored/reported.
+Fisher Investments relies on information provided by one or more Data Providers in the methodology used to measure the environmental and social characteristics of the Strategy as described above.
+While Fisher Investments uses some of the world's leading ESG data providers, limitations do exist and data constraint is one of the biggest challenges when it comes to providing sustainability related information to end-investors, especially in the case of principal adverse impacts of investment decisions.
+Such limitations may naturally affect Fisher Investments' decisions and how the environmental and social characteristics promoted by the Strategy are monitored/reported.
 The following describes some of the specific limitations and how Fisher Investments either mitigates or considers the impact of such limitations:

-- The accuracy of estimates: Corporate ESG data is not widely disclosed and at times the Data Provider supplements its data with estimates, which may be less accurate than direct corporate disclosures.
-Fisher Investments believes that the uses of estimates is largely an unavoidable by-product of low corporate disclosure rates and further believes that its choice of using the Data Provider helps ensure that when estimates are used, they are done so thoughtfully and with commercially reasonable efforts by the Data Provider. - The timeliness of data: Corporate disclosures may not be timely, leading Fisher Investments to use out-dated information provided by the Data Provider in the reporting and decision-making process.
-The timeliness of reported data is a limitation that is expected to improve as global reporting regulation come into effect over time. - > The lack of reporting standards: The lack of standards in corporate reporting may lead Fisher Investments to use information provided by the Data Provider that is not directly comparable across Investee Companies.
+- The accuracy of estimates: Corporate ESG data is not widely disclosed and at times the Data Providers supplement their data with estimates, which may be less accurate than direct corporate disclosures.
+Fisher Investments believes that the uses of estimates is largely an unavoidable by-product of low corporate disclosure rates and further believes that its choice of Data Providers helps ensure that when estimates are used, they are done so thoughtfully and with commercially reasonable efforts by such Data Providers. - The timeliness of data: Corporate disclosures may not be timely, leading Fisher Investments to use out-dated information provided by the Data Providers in the reporting and decision-making process.
+The timeliness of reported data is a limitation that is expected to improve as global reporting regulation come into effect over time. - > The lack of reporting standards: The lack of standards in corporate reporting may lead Fisher Investments to use information provided by the Data Providers that is not directly comparable across Investee Companies.
 Such risks should improve over time as reporting standards become more consistent across jurisdictions over time.

 Further, Fisher Investments acknowledges such challenges and expects to look for ways to mitigate such limitations in ESG data and methodologies over time.
-Such activity may include contracting with additional data providers to reduce the risks of relying solely on the Data Provider, encouraging direct corporate disclosures through proxy voting and engagement activities, and ongoing partnership with the Data Provider, clients and global investor networks to encourage increased corporate disclosures and transparency.
+Such activity may include contracting with additional Data Providers to reduce the risks of any individual Data Provider, encouraging direct corporate disclosures through proxy voting and engagement activities, and on-going partnership with Data Providers, clients and global investor networks to encourage increased corporate disclosures and transparency.